linea-it/docs/docs/en/processamento/uso/howtouse-HPC.md

 #### Automatic Scratch cleaning

 The **scratch** is a temporary storage area for the output and processing files of the cluster.
-To maintain the environment organized and ensure space available for all, a **automatic cleaning script** is in force, which is performed **once a week**.
+To maintain the environment organized and ensure space available for all, an **automatic cleaning script** is in effect, which runs **once a week**.
-This process removes **files that have not been accessed within the definite retention period** - Currently, **45 days**.
+This process removes **files that have not been accessed within the defined retention period** - Currently, **45 days**.

 Essential configuration files (eg: `.Bashrc`,` .Bash_Profile`, `.ssh`, etc.) are automatically preserved and **do not enter the exclusion process**.